By Troy Wilde

-Scott Koch (cook), is a 21 year old junior at Arizona State University (ASU) pursuing a bachelor’s degree in Earth and Environmental Studies.
+Tempe, AZ – Scott Koch (cook), is an Arizona State University graduate, earning a Bachelor’s Degree in Earth and Environmental Studies.

-Koch explains that his hard work paid off a few years later, “By the time I was a senior in high school College Success Arizona again surfaced as an opportunity to get a scholarship.
+Scott explains that his hard work paid off a few years later, “By the time I was a senior in high school.
+College Success Arizona again surfaced as an opportunity to get a scholarship.
 I was very fortunate that my GPA and outside interests, such as volunteering, earned me a scholarship from College Success Arizona.”

-“I know so many students who are going to graduate with a huge amount of debt and uncertain job prospects.
+Scott adds that the scholarships he’s received helped him to limit student debut, “I know so many students who have a huge amount of debt and uncertain job prospects.
 So to get a degree and be pretty much debt free is pretty awesome.”

-Beyond gaining an education and eventually a degree, Koch says attending ASU has provided personal growth in other areas, “I’ve met a lot more people and made more friends that I thought I would have.
+Beyond gaining an education and eventually a degree, Scott says attending ASU provided personal growth in other areas, “I’ve met a lot more people and made more friends that I thought I would have.
 Being surrounded by students with similar interests has helped me focus on my studies.”

 Scott is hoping to use his education to pursue a career with a resource management agency such as the National Park Service or the Bureau of Land Management (BLM), “I want to be working outdoors and help to manage public lands and what people do with the lands.
 I definitely don’t want to be working in a cubicle or office.”